simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 The site level configuration file is compiled by the [simple_grid_yaml_compiler](https://github.com/simple-framework/simple_grid_yaml_compiler).
 It is essential to ensure that your site level configuration file can be successfully compiled by it.

-At present, to ensure you can compile your site level configuration file, you must:
+At present, to ensure you can compile your site level configuration file, you can:
 1. [Get in touch](../help) with us directly and we will help compile and fix any errors in the site level configuration file.
 1. Setup [compiler](https://github.com/simple-framework/simple_grid_yaml_compiler) as described [here](https://github.com/simple-framework/simple_grid_yaml_compiler/blob/master/README.md)
 and run it with your site level configuration file as the input.